05rs/Sudoku_AR/README.md

 ![digit_image](media/5.png)

- 5. Predict the number on cell using Neural Network, trained on CIFAR dataset, generate sudoku board and solve with py-sudoku library.
+ 5. Predict the number on cell using Neural Network, trained on MNIST and Chars74k dataset, generate sudoku board and solve with py-sudoku library.

 ## Usage